in Houston, TX and Online

 If you have had a negative experience in the past, it makes sense that you might be hesitant now.
 At Eddins Counseling Group, you will work with an OCD specialist who understands the nature of ocd and related disorders.
 Your therapist will not confirm your fears or judge you for your compulsions.
 Instead, your therapist can help you release intrusive thoughts and connect with who you really are.

 The choice to take medication or not is completely up to you.
 OCD therapy is extremely effective, and you are likely to find that you feel relief without medication.
 However, you might decide that ocd medication can help you through the therapy process and give you the boost you need to begin approaching your fears.
 Your therapist will discuss the best treatment plan options for your ocd symptoms and medication may be one of them.
 For many clients, the treatment option of exposure and response prevention combined with a serotonin reuptake inhibitor medication is the most effective treatment.
-If you are interested in medication, your therapist can refer you to a qualified psychiatrist.
+If you are interested in medication, your therapist can refer you to a qualified psychiatrist and collaborate on your best care.

 No matter what you decide, your therapist will be there to support you.
 There’s nothing wrong with seeking the help you need.